ymeillier/00-obsidian-template/Template.md

 ## xmind linker

+## Data file editor
+to open .json .xml and .txt files in obsidian

 # Custom Attachment Location
 Its configurations are set as such to match my intended behavior of storing files in a specific asset folder and subfolder named after the md file
 ![](./assets/README/file-20251101110747436.png)